BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Luke.md

 - Baylis, Charles P. “Luke Commentary: Luke 1:1–3:23.” *BiblicalStory.* 2015. http://thebiblicalstory.org/baylis/wp-content/uploads/2015/06/LukeLec1to4060915.pdf.

 - Baylis, Samuel A. “The Argument of the Book of Mark.”
 Coursework Assignment, 2023.
 Dallas Theological Seminary.

+- Baylis, Samuel A. “Biblical Theology of Luke–Acts: The Very Present Help.”
+Unpublished Paper, 2023.
+BE8221 Seminar on the Gospels and Acts, Dallas Theological Seminary.

 - Baylis, Samuel A. “Position Paper: Divorce and Remarriage.”
 Unpublished Paper, 2023.
 BE8221 Seminar in the Gospels and Acts, Dallas Theological Seminary.

+- Bock, Darrell L., and Benjamin I. Simpson. _Jesus According to Scripture_.
+Grand Rapids, MI: Baker Academic, 2017.
+Originally published as 2002.

 ---